yoginderbagga/90DaysOfDevOps/2026/day-48/capstone-project-devboard.md

 **Update: 8th August 2026**

 In the initial phase of Capstone Project building there were multiple error received during the time CI/CD Pipeline run and one of main error was from ``dependency-scan.yml`` workflow file which caused the workflow to not get completed.
+The purpose of this job is to run a security scanning check to ensure there are no packages with vulnerability.
 Below is the error message :

 <img width="1412" height="482" alt="Screenshot 2026-08-05 220539" src="https://github.com/user-attachments/assets/c4057e50-9c12-4971-b850-5351f62ba93c" />

 ``react-router`` package has vulnerability in the package version ``6.0.0 - 7.17.0`` and needs to be updated to a version which is fixed and has no vulnerability.

+**Troubleshooting Steps:**

+1. Since its vulnerable package for the ``react-router`` I ran ``npm audit`` to look at the vulnerability report and ``npm audit fix`` to update automatically update the insecure dependencies packages to the secure version.
+NOTE: These packages are stored at ``package.json`` file.

+2.

 ## Observation & Learning